Organize Kitchen Cabinets Hall Of Fame (Part 1)

 I've got so many submissions for the Organize Kitchen Cabinets Challenge that I've also broken down these hall of fame pages into several parts.

-In Week #2 of the Organized Home Challenge the mission was to organize your kitchen cabinets, drawers and under your kitchen sink and many readers have done an awesome job!
+In Week #2 of the Organized Home Challenge the mission was to organize your kitchen cabinets and drawers and many readers have done an awesome job!

 You can scroll down below to see before and after photos showing what they've done to organize their kitchens, and what a dramatic difference it can make.